asvrada/gray-scale-jpeg-compressor/readme.md

 A gray-scale image compressor, can only compress images in .bmp format.

 > The compressor from HW1 runs slowly.
+> The default quality for JPEG compression is MEDIUM.

 # How to use